Android Marshmallow, Nougat Devices To Receive Google Assistant

 Thus, while the list of compatible devices has not been released yet, Android M and Android N users would only need to check if their devices are receiving a Google Play Services update.
 If their devices get the update, they are eligible to receive the Google Assistant.

-An A.I.-driven voice assistant is not really new to Android users.
-Prior to the rollout of the robust Google Assistant, Android devices have been rolled out with Google Now, a program that is very similar to that of Apple’s Siri.
+An AI-driven voice assistant is not really new to Android users.
+Prior to the rollout of the robust Google Assistant, Android devices have had access to Google Now, a program that is very similar to that of Apple’s Siri.
 Assistant, however, includes a number of capabilities that are not included in its predecessor’s features.

 Among these improved features is Google Assistant’s capability to converse with its users using common language, unlike Google Now’s keyword-focused input.
 Apart from these, Google Assistant is capable of determining its users’ input even amidst consistent back-and-forth dialog, allowing interactions to be spontaneous and natural, according to a TechCrunch report.

 With its capability to perform numerous tasks such as taking photos, initiating searches, providing directions, translating input and checking the weather, Google Assistant is far more robust than its predecessor.
-What is really the Google Assistant’s killer capability, however, is its “Actions,” the A.I.-driven voice assistant’s capability to link itself to a larger, more open ecosystem, similar to Alexa’s “Skills.”
+What is really the Google Assistant’s killer capability, however, is its “Actions,” the AI-driven voice assistant’s capability to link itself to a larger, more open ecosystem, similar to Alexa’s “Skills.”
 What makes the Assistant’s Actions better than its counterpart’s Skills, however, is that the program’s capabilities do not need to be pre-enabled or pre-installed.

 Don't blame it on the weatherman. #GoogleAssistant #PunForIndia pic.twitter.com/lnouKbvNIV